How-To: Integrating With Banks

 - After adding the bank access, you are prompted to download the initialization letter, which includes your printed public subscriber keys.
 You send this document to your bank via postal mail or email.

 - Your bank compares the public subscriber keys received electronically with the ones sent with the initialization letter.

 - Using the printed public bank keys provided by your bank, you can proceed to validate the public bank keys:

 - JustOn Cash Management fetches the public bank keys electronically.

-- You compare the public bank keys received electronically with the ones sent with the confirmation letter.
+- You compare the public bank keys received electronically with the printed public bank keys.